gdurante2019/gdurante2019.github.io/_posts/2020-10-13-capstone_project_data_science_meets_dna.markdown

 ---
 layout: post
 title:      "Capstone Project:  Data Science meets DNA"
-date:       2020-10-13 19:37:20 +0000
+date:       2020-10-13 15:37:21 -0400
 permalink:  capstone_project_data_science_meets_dna
 ---

+For my Flatiron data science capstone, I chose a challenging, engaging, and fairly unique problem posed by a current data science competition (the Genetic Engineering Attribution Challenge, sponsored by altLabs and hosted by DrivenData) to develop new algorithms to predict the labs-of-origin for DNA constructs called plasmids.
+Plasmids have been used for decades in molecular cloning applications and are critically important to both research activities and industrial production.
+However, the increasing availability of advanced methods and tools for genetic engineering raises the specter of potential harm due to unintended or malicious activities by a broader range of people.
+Thus, the development of tools that can correctly identify the lab of origin for a given plasmid is becoming ever more important and urgent.

-For my Flatiron data science capstone project, I developed an interesting and challenging project based on a current data science competition hosted by DrivenData for algorithms to predict the labs-of-origin for DNA constructs called plasmids.
-Researching this topic allowed me to both revisit the molecular biology (which I had studied in college) and to learn more much about convolutional neural networks more than I had imagined I would so close to my Flatiron graduation date!
+(As a side note, researching this topic gave me the opportunity to revisit the molecular biology (which I had studied in college) and to work with convolutional neural networks more than I had imagined I would so close to my Flatiron graduation date!)

 Before I describe the modeling approaches I took, what I learned, and possible next steps for the analysis, I’ll provide a very brief overview of DNA and plasmids for the uninitiated.